sogodongo/King-County-House/README.md

 + The model assumes linearity and other assumptions of multiple regression.
 When making predictions or drawing conclusions, it is crucial to consider these assumptions and their potential limitations.

-+ Regularly assess and validate the model's performance using metrics such as mean squared error.
++ Regularly assess and validate the model's performance using metrics such as MSE.
 This will help gauge the accuracy and predictive power of the model and identify any potential areas for improvement.

++ There is still room for improvement.
+It is important to consider additional evaluation metrics and potentially explore other modeling approaches to further optimize the model's performance.

-+ Keep in mind that other factors beyond those included in the model may also influence house prices.
++ Other factors beyond those included in the model may also influence house prices.
 Consider incorporating additional variables or exploring alternative models to capture a more comprehensive understanding of house price dynamics in the real estate domain.